Had the Pretenders gone no further than their '84 CD "Learning To Crawl" (which almost happened) they would have accomplished a lot.

 Since then, it's largely been hit or miss.
 "The Singles" captures many Pretenders' classics but omits some of the group's best songs including "My City Was Gone" and "Mystery Achievement."
 Maybe there wasn't room but there should have been.

-That problem was finally resolved with the '06 arrival of the "Pirate Radio" box set, a complete chronicle of Hynde and the Pretenders' incredible career.
+That problem was finally resolved with the '06 arrival of the "Pirate Radio" box set, a complete chronicle of Hynde and The Pretenders' incredible career.
 The package includes all the group's hits and important tracks plus live cuts and demos (it opens with a demo of "Precious," which sounds great).
-The Reggae stuff is a bit of a sleeper but the rest is as potent as ever.
-The price may seem high (hey, its 81 songs!) but it's a great value.

 Gotta Haves: The Pretenders - 1980: The best known song from this album is "Brass In Pocket," a jangle Rocker with Hynde's sensual voice playing the title's double meaning to the hilt.
 It also has the power Rockers "Precious" and "Tattooed Love Boys."
 Hynde's plaintive vocals on "Kid" are exquisite.
 But the standout track is the muscular "Mystery Achievement."
 Great rhythm and drive.
 Again Hynde's vocals, both breathy and tough, are outstanding.